Monday, February 22, 2016

 Review

 If anyone thought of a movie based on a novel by the original master of science-fiction, H.G.
-Wells, most people would choose THE WAR OF THE WORLDS, a story so compelling that it's adapted into two films in the beloved 1953 classic and the modern 2005 remake.
+Wells, most people would choose THE WAR OF THE WORLDS, a story so compelling that it's adapted into an infamous radio broadcast by Orson Welles and two films, such as the beloved 1953 classic and the modern 2005 remake.
 Before this new interpretation, I had already seen the original.
-It wasn't until several years later that I got to experience the remake.
+It wasn't until several years later I got to experience the remake.

 One observation is the vast difference in its special effects, which have been outdated since CGI came into the scene in the late 70s.
-Steven Spielberg, known to have produced Hollywood's cinematic treasures, directed a version that isn't his best movie, to begin with, despite its intention.
-He did a good job delivering the suspense and drama that makes Close Encounters and E.T. look dark in comparison.
+Steven Spielberg, known to have produced Hollywood's cinematic treasures, directed a version that isn't his best movie, despite its intention to do justice to the original novel.
+He did a good job delivering the suspense and drama that its dark tone makes Close Encounters and E.T. look tame in comparison.
 The film is nowhere as unique and reaches a rushed ending.
 It comes with a reveal similar to the cheap twist ending of Signs by M. Night Shyamalan, and it works better on paper.

-The lead and supporting actors that followed Spielberg's rustic direction aside from Morgan Freeman's narration are young Dakota Fanning, Tim Robbins and Tom Cruise.
+Aside from Morgan Freeman's narration, the lead and supporting actors who followed Spielberg's direction are young Dakota Fanning, Tim Robbins and Tom Cruise.
 They limit their creativity in their cast roles very seriously.
 Dakota was a bright young child star, and while she did fine, she'll probably do less screaming as it becomes annoying in certain scenes.
 Tom Cruise never went cruise control, and he was one of the main actors who could fit right into this remake in the lead role of a divorcee.
 The visuals were extraordinary in this movie and were more than to set the scene in being massively produced.

 It was never the best remake, nor does it catch the suspension of disbelief seen in the original interpretation.
 It's best that I re-watch the 50s classic rather than rediscover the horrors of this average movie.
 For those keen to watch this movie, you'll only see it once.